Gerardina Jacoba van de Sande Bakhuyzen

-Gerardina Jacoba van de Sande Bakhuyzen (July 27, 1826–September 19, 1895), was a 19th-century painter from the Northern Netherlands.
+Gerardina Jacoba van de Sande Bakhuyzen (27 July 1826–19 September 1895) was a 19th-century painter from the Northern Netherlands.

 Biography

 She was born into a family of painters in The Hague to Hendrik van de Sande Bakhuyzen and Sophia Wilhelmine Kiehl.

 Gerardina van de Sande Bakhuyzen and her brother Julius were taught to paint by their famous father, Hendrik.
 She is known for still lifes, mostly of flowers, and fruits.

-From childhood she painted flowers, and for a time this made no especial impression on her family or friends, as it was not an uncommon occupation for girls.
+From childhood she painted flowers, and for a time this made no special impression on her family or friends, as it was not an uncommon occupation for girls.
 At length her father saw that this daughter, Gerardina—for he had numerous daughters, and they all desired to be artists—had talent, and when, in 1850, the Minerva Academy at Groningen gave out "Roses and Dahlias" as a subject, and offered a prize of a little more than ten dollars for the best example, he encouraged Gerardina to enter the contest.
 She received the contemptible reward, and found, to her astonishment, that the Minerva Academy considered the picture as belonging to them."